 Average gas price in Rhode Island holds steady at $2.86

 PROVIDENCE, R.I.
-(AP) — The price of a gallon of gasoline in Rhode Island has remained the same this week.
+(AP) — The price of a gallon of gasoline in Rhode Island has remained steady.

 AAA found self-serve, regular gasoline selling for as low as $2.69 per gallon and as high as $3.09 per gallon in Rhode Island.